 The images produced during a CT scan depict cross-sections (slices) of the head.
 Following the scan, the images that are collected are processed by a computer.
 The radiologist will analyse the images, taking into account the medical history of the individual and any suspected diagnoses, and produce a radiology report.
 The report will usually be passed to the doctor who ordered the scan and they will be responsible for discussing it with the individual.
 It is normal to wait days or sometimes even a few weeks to receive the results of a CT scan.

 If a sedative was used, leaving the hospital by onself is not recommmended. a friend or family member will normally be asked to accompany the individual home, and they should avoid driving or operating machinery for the rest of the day.

 CT scan (head) FAQs

 Q: What are the risks of undergoing a CT scan of the head?

-A: CT scans involve exposure to some X-ray radiation.
+A: CT scanning involves exposure to some X-ray radiation.
 Doctors generally agree that the risks are low compared to the potential risk of not being diagnosed with a dangerous health problem.
 The risk from a single scan is small, but it increases if an individual has many X-rays or CT scans over time.
-Newer scanners can make it possible to encounter less exposure to radiation than older models.
+Newer imaging scanners can make it possible to encounter less exposure to radiation than older models.

 Q: I am pregnant.
 Will undergoing a CT scan of the head affect my unborn child?